 We don’t advise writing a completely new contract, as much of what you've already agreed still stands, but there's likely to be some important additional clauses you need to add.

-You could create a new set of clauses to send to your client before commencing online work covering, for example:
+You could create a new set of clauses to send to your client before commencing online or phone work covering, for example:

 - confidentiality, including the management of online communication and payment arrangements

-How do I decide if it’s safe for my clients to continue working with me online.
+How do I decide if it’s safe for my clients to continue working with me online or by phone.
 What about risk?

 It will be important to check how your clients are experiencing the transition and what issues are affecting them which may not be immediately obvious, for example other people or family members in the house, feelings of psychological distance.

-There are further considerations if you consider taking on new clients, so it might be wise to delay this to find out more about assessing suitability for telephone and e-counselling.
+There are further considerations if you consider taking on new clients, so it might be wise to delay this to find out more about assessing suitability for phone and online therapy.

-My supervisor has never worked online either.
+My supervisor has never worked online or by phone either.
 Should I find a new supervisor?

-Some supervisors are experienced in online work and have completed additional training in online supervision.
-The ‘usual’ guidelines for online work are that you have a supervisor who meets these criteria and that you have some supervision through the same medium in which you're meeting clients.
+Some supervisors are experienced in online or phone work and have completed additional training in online or phone supervision.
+The ‘usual’ guidelines for online or phone work are that you have a supervisor who meets these criteria and that you have some supervision through the same medium in which you're meeting clients.
 If you or your supervisor need further advice, check the usual directories to see if you can find a supervisor able to offer additional advice and support.

 The Association for Counselling and Therapy Online (ACTO) has a directory of supervisors trained in online supervision.
 However, their numbers are limited and other supervisors can fulfil this role.
 Check their individual experience and training with them.